 By itself, virus screening is well-known and constitutes an abstract idea….
 Here, the claimed method does a good deal more.
 Claim 1 of the ‘844 patent scans a downloadable and attaches the virus scan results to the downloadable in the form of a newly generated file ….
 This operation is distinguished from traditional, ‘code-matching’ virus scans that are limited to recognizing the presence of previously-identified viruses, typically by comparing the code of the downloadble to a database of known suspicious code.
 The question, then, is whether this behavior-based virus scan in the ‘844 patent constitutes an improvement in computer functionality.
 We think it does.

 The court also explained that “a result, even an innovative result, is not patentable….
 Here, the claims recite more than a mere result.
 Instead, they recite specific steps – generating a security code that identifies suspicious code and linking it to a downloadable – that accomplish the desired result.”

 - In Visual Memory LLC v.
 NVIDIA Corporation (Aug.
-15, 2017), the Federal Circuit considered a patent directed to a computer memory system that comprised “a main memory connected to [a] bus; and a cache connected to said bus; wherein a programmable operational characteristic of said system determines a type of data stored by said cache.”
+15, 2017), the court considered a patent directed to a computer memory system that comprised “a main memory connected to [a] bus; and a cache connected to said bus; wherein a programmable operational characteristic of said system determines a type of data stored by said cache.”
 Referring to Enfish in which the court “emphasized that the key question is ‘whether the focus of the claims is on the specific asserted improvement in computer capabilities…or, instead, on a process that qualifies as an ‘abstract idea’ for which computers are invoked merely as a tool,’” the court found that the claims were “directed to a technological improvement: an enhanced computer memory system.”
 The court also noted that the patent’s specification described multiple benefits of such a memory system, including that it can outperform prior art memory systems.